playbenny/benny_manual/docs/blockipedia.md

 - a circle on a cartesian plane step sequencer, obviously inspired by the module of the same name

 ### seq.shape.player
 - The core.scales.shapes block stores the 'shape' of a pattern played into it as well as the scale.
 This block plays back these shapes.
-In the clocked modes a trigger note starts the whole sequence playing by itself on a regular clock.
 The ornaments sliders control the chance of various types of ornamentation being applied to the pattern.
-On the second midi input C = reset, C# on triggers one of the ornament types.
+On the second midi input C = reset, notes from C# upwards trigger one of the ornament types.

 ### seq.values
 - A step sequencer for values.
 One voice = one sequencer row.
 The 'notes out' uses the value as a note, and the velocity from the incoming trigger.
 The 'values out' sends it as a value, which you can rotate to map to any combination of velocity or pitch if you want to send it to a midi destination.